theupdateframework/taps/tap8.md

 Roles which typically have short lived keys, like the timestamp role, may wish to revoke trust in the prior key and sign a new key with the old.
 This limits the ability for attackers to walk back the set of trusted keys.
-Right now, there is not a good way to do this within TUF, which may result in some keys being trusted more than they should be.
+Right now, there is no good way to do this within TUF, which may result in some keys being trusted more than they should be.